chaldea-center/chaldea-docs/docs/laplace/bugs.md

 # Bugs

-Up to v2.3.6
+Up to v2.4.1

 ## Known Issues

+- StackOverflow if an add/remove trait buff requires checks on servants' traits

+## Unimplemented Functions
+- damageNpCounter - Aŋra Mainiiu NP
+- counterFunction - Bazett NP

+## Fixed in v2.4.1

+- Ally servants immediate enter field on quests where enemy immediate appears

+## Fixed in v2.4.0

 - Miyamoto Musashi's (Saber) upgraded NP always apply super effective damage
 - CE passive skills are not activated after all the servant passives.
 This would result in an edge case where if Amor (Caren) is equipped with a CE that grants her debuff immune, allies' Avenger passive may not correctly grant Caren Debuff resist down depending on party order

-## Unimplemented Functions
-- damageNpCounter - Aŋra Mainiiu NP
-- counterFunction - Bazett NP

 ## Fixed in v2.3.6